Ro raises $500M to grow its remote and in-home primary care platform – TechCrunch

 “I would say that there are two most profound impacts of the pandemic on the healthcare system,” he said.
 “One is that it simultaneously shed light on all of the inequities for the entire country to see, right at the same time where we all cared about it.
 So those things were sort of known for the people impacted day to day — the geographic inequity, the financial inequity, the racial inequity.
 If someone felt that that inequity, then they would talk about it, but it wasn’t something everyone cared about at the same time.
 So this massive spotlight was shed on the healthcare system.
 And the second was that everyone’s healthcare journey now starts online, even if it is going to end in person, it will still start online.”

 Ro’s model all along has espoused this time of healthcare delivery, with remote care and telehealth appointments handling most day-to-day needs, and follow-up in person care delivered to the home when required.
-That obviously generate a lot of efficiencies, while ensuring that older patients and those with mobility issues also don’t need to leave the house and make a regular trip into their physician’s office for what amounts to a 15-minute visit that could’ve been handled over video.
+That obviously generates a lot of efficiencies, while ensuring that older patients and those with mobility issues also don’t need to leave the house and make a regular trip into their physician’s office for what amounts to a 15-minute visit that could’ve been handled over video.

 According to most industry observers, Reitano is likely right that healthcare probably won’t go back to the old, inefficient model of favoring primarily in-person care after the pandemic ends.
 One of the positive outcomes of the COVID-19 situation has been proving that telehealth is more than capable of handling a lot of the primary care needs of a lot of people, particularly when supplemented with remote monitoring and ongoing proactive health measures, too.

-While Ro doesn’t work with insurance currently, Reitano points out that he’s not against the concept entirely – he just says that health insurance as it exists now doesn’t actual work as intended, since it’s meant to pool risk against an, expensive, uncertain and rare outcome.
-Eventually, he believes there’s a place for insurance in the overall healthcare mix, but first the industry needs to face a reckoning wherein its incentive structure is realigned to its actual core customer – patients themselves.
+While Ro doesn’t work with insurance currently, Reitano points out that he’s not against the concept entirely — he just says that health insurance as it exists now doesn’t actual work as intended, since it’s meant to pool risk against an expensive, uncertain and rare outcome.
+Eventually, he believes there’s a place for insurance in the overall healthcare mix, but first the industry needs to face a reckoning wherein its incentive structure is realigned to its actual core customer — patients themselves.